MQZON/Mapletree/README.md

 This mod adds a maple tree to minecraft.
-Currently maple trees spawn in plains biomes and can be used as a regular wood type for everything except boats.
+Currently maple trees can be obtained by purchasing a sapling from a wandering trader.
+Maple can be used as a regular wood type for all wood items.

 **Preview**